-The tally switch is used to control the tally indicators at the front of the viewfinder and at the rear of the carrying handle.

-When this switch is set to the ON position, the tally indicators light when the camera is on-air.

-When this switch is set to the OFF position, the tally indicators do not light when the camera is on-air.
+- The tally switch is used to control the tally indicator at the front of the viewfinder. - When this switch is set to the ON position, the tally indicator light when the camera is on-air. - When this switch is set to the OFF position, the tally indicator does not light when the camera is on-air. - The tally swith does not control the tally indicator at the rear of the carrying handle.

-2 Tally indicators (red)
+Tally indicators (red)

-The red tally indicators at the front of the viewfinder and at the rear of the carrying handle light to indicate that the camera is on-air.
-They do not light when the camera is on-air if the tally switch is set to the OFF position.
+The red tally indicators at the front of the viewfinder and at the rear of the carrying handle light to indicate that the camera is on-air. the tally indicator at the front of the viewfinder does not light when the camera is on-air if the tally switch is set to the OFF position.